isomerpages/astar-nrp/_industry/01-ecopartners.md

 ## Robotics Companies in Singapore

 The various companies doing robotics in Singapore are listed here.
-Visit their website by clicking on the panels below, if you want to find out more!!
+Visit their website by clicking on the panels below, if you want to find out more!

 {% include ecoparts.html ecoparts=site.data.ecoparts %}